Sentiment Analysis of Tweets:

 - After we click the yellow highlighted link as shown in the above screenshot, the next page takes us to the individual developer account page which looks like below.
 We need to fill some details as an individual developer here and proceed further

 - This new page is to describe our intended usage of twitter data.
 Fill in the details as required and move to the next page

 - Here we will be asked to review our answers, account, and contact details.
 Proceed to the next page by hitting the “Looks good” button at the bottom right

 - Finally, you agree to the terms and then make a Final Submission of the application to create an individual developer account

 - Simultaneously, an email is also sent to the email id for verification.
 A popup tells the same information as well.

 - After the email is verified, we have successfully created a developer account.
 It takes us to the developer page where we need to hit the ‘Create an app’ button again.
 We must fill some details about the app.
 Please fill the website URL to your website or blog URL.
-Do enable sign in with Twitter and give the call back URL as showed in the screen shot below
+Do enable sign in with Twitter and give the callback URL as shown in the screenshot below

 - We can leave these below sections blank.
 Answer other required questions and then proceed to create the app

 - A popup highlights some developer terms before finally hitting the “create” button.